jishi/node-sqs-poller/README.md

 of messages.
 If no error handler has been registered, it will throw a global exception and cause a crash of the application.
 It is recommended to map this to a logger.

+### aborted

+Emits every time an AbortedRequestException gets thrown from the underlying SQS instance from the AWS-SDK.
+Mostly for debugging purposes.